Shuistlo/Python-File-Handling/README.md

 # Python-File-Handling
-We are trying to write a program in Python that will return some statistics on given key words from a set of documents Just a learning experince in Python
+We are trying to write a program in Python that will return some statistics on given key words from a set of documents <br /> Just a learning experince in Python

 We need to read specifically word documents